ankendenke/cyber-security/Windows Notes/Windows AV Firewall Enumeration.md

-[[Windows Privilege Escalation]] encompasses knowing which anti virus are running as well as firewall Check if Windows defender is on (it is by default in most PC)
+[[Windows]] encompasses knowing which anti virus are running as well as firewall Check if Windows defender is on (it is by default in most PC)
 ```
 sc query windefend